hyperledger-labs/splice/cluster/README.md

 - Currently, Pulumi will not be aware of any changes performed by the recovery script, so Pulumi commands applied to the same cluster at a later point will most probably go wrong in many ways.
-- Command deduplication on the participant may break after a recovery.
-Avoiding that is WIP, and will be fixed in the future by placing the apps in read-only mode for a while after recovering (until observing a "far enough" offset from the participant).
+- Command deduplication on the participant may, in theory, break after a recovery.
+However, for this to happen, an app must be up and running within 1 minute (the default ledger-time-record-time-tolerance of a domain) from the time the participant submitted its last command before going down for the backup restore.
+Since that is highly unlikely, we choose to ignore this potential corner case.
 - While a component is catching up on everything that happened after the point of recovery, it will typically report healthy, but in fact will be busy catching up.
   - To see the latest block known to the CometBFT node, browse to the SV UI, navigate to